tum-ens/urbs/doc/theorydoc/multinode_prob.rst

    &\forall a\in V\times V\times C,~f\in F:\\
    &\underline{K}_{af}\leq \kappa_{af}\leq \overline{K}_{af}

-Commodity dispatch constraints
+Commodity Dispatch Constraints
 ------------------------------
 Apart from these time independent rules, the time dependent rules governing the unit utilization are amended with respect to the minimal model by the introduction of transmission lines.

-Amendments to the Vertex rule
+Amendments to the Vertex Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The vertex rule is changed, since additional commodity flows through the
 transmission lines occur in each vertex.
 The commodity balance function is thus